You have an understanding of basic functions on your camera but now want to go to the next step?

 These fun and informal digital photography courses are for those who have completed a previous SignaturePhoto photography course or workshop (or similar course elsewhere), and any photographer who wants to improve their skills.
 A hands-on short course teaching you how to take better photos using your camera more creatively.

 After the tranquility of the temple we proceed (via taxi) to Darling Harbour where we have a change of pace as we position ourselves at a vantage point for capturing fast moving cars.
 Using slow shutter speeds will convey movement of the cars whilst keep the backgound sharp.
 Panning is another fun technique to capture the feeling of movement.
-If time we may continue walking around to Pyrmont Bay - a redeveloped industrial maritime area of Sydney.
-There is plenty of excellent photo material along the way for refining your photography.
+If time we may continue walking around Darling Park area where streets entertainers provide good photo subjects for refining your street photography.

 View ‘Courses 2’ gallery

 to see photos taken on Next Step Course Sydney

 This hands-on 6 hour photography workshop at quirky and varied inner-city Sydney locations will inspire you to explore and discover new photographic skills: * aperture and creative use of depth of field * shutter speed (including how to capture movement) * various lighting situations and adjusting the correct white balance and ISO accordingly * understanding histograms for checking correct exposures * emphasis on composition for creating striking and balanced images * tips on better portrait, landscape, sports and travel photography (i.e compelling impromptu/in-situ street portraits) * when to shoot Raw vs Jpeg.